-The priority applicants who sent their applications by the December 31st deadline will be contacted the first week of January to schedule an in-person, phone or online video interview.
-Those who apply after the December 31st deadline will be contacted after the priority applicants’ interviews have been scheduled.
+The priority applicants who sent their applications by the March 1st deadline will be contacted immediately upon submission of entire application to schedule an in-person, phone or online video interview.
+Those who apply after the March 1st deadline will be contacted after the priority applicants’ interviews have been scheduled.

 The interview will be with one of the Co-Directors and will last approximately 90 minutes.
 You will have an opportunity at this time to give input on specific ministry sites or areas of special interest.
 Usually within two weeks, you will be notified whether you have been accepted into the program.

 -a referral for up to 3 ministry sites and Dominican communities